Strauaar/TixFix/README.md

 # [TixFix](https://tixfix.herokuapp.com/#/)
 TixFix is a StubHub.com clone (legacy) with features listed as follows.
-(TixFix uses limited seeded data as live data is not free)
 ## Features
 + Login to view user specific data
 + Search and filter events by date, location, category, or name of the event